Nilza works as a remote career development and curriculum professional. She's a certified CDF with NCDA and has an M.Ed in student affairs.

 A well-written cover letter has the potential to help you stand out as a candidate, but it can be daunting to execute.
 Trying to optimize for this task with a standard letter for any job you apply for can hurt more than help sometimes if a company doesn't see your interest in them.
 When it comes to cover letters, personalize the content to the job or company you are applying for.

-Personalizing a cover letter does not mean you have to write a completely different letter for every job you apply for.
-However, it does mean you should be tweaking each letter towards the company you are applying for, ensuring your content connects to the position you are seeking.
-Here are simple ways to personalize your cover letter so that it can stand out.
+Personalizing a cover letter does not mean you have to write a completely different letter for every job application.
+However, it does mean you should customize parts of each letter towards the company you are applying for, ensuring your content connects to the job description.
+Here are simple ways to personalize a cover letter to make it stand out.

-The first sentences of your cover letter should include the name of the company, the name of the position you are applying for, and how you came upon the position, especially if an individual is referring you.
+The first sentence or two of your cover letter should include the name of the company, the name of the position you are applying for, and how you came upon the position.

-I am writing to express interest in the open (name of position) (John Doe) informed me of, and encouraged me to apply for.
+I am writing to express interest in the open (name of position) (John Doe) encouraged me to apply for.

-Within the first paragraph, after the introduction, connect to the employer through the mission, vision, or accomplishments of the organization.
-By doing so, you show that you have taken the time to learn about the company, and you are not blindly applying.
-This step reflects you are highly interested in the specific position or company and not just applying because it is a job to apply for.
+Within the first paragraph, after the introduction, connect to the employer through their mission, vision, or accomplishments.
+By doing so, you show that you have taken the time to learn about the company and show you are not blindly applying.
+This step reflects you are highly interested in the specific position or company and not just applying because it is another job to apply for.

-This is also an opportunity to begin to show how what the company is doing connects to your own interests or accomplishments.
+This is also an opportunity to indicate how what the company is doing connects to your own interests, career, goals, or accomplishments.

 “I am captivated by One Earth’s mission to conduct all business operations with sustainability in mind, as I myself desire to live and work in such a way that does not detract from the environment.”